swaker854/InetSoftWork/How to do Date Comparisons.md

 ![](screenshots/compare-same-week-result.PNG)

-## How do I compare a previous week to the same week last year?<a name="prev1"></a>
+## How do I compare this current week to the same week last year?<a name="prev1"></a>

-Perform the steps above, except where it says 'Range End Date' uncheck the box for 'Today' and instead manually enter the last day of the week you want to compare with the same week last year.
+Perform the steps above, except where it says 'Range End Date' check the box for 'Today' .

 ## How do I compare this past month to the same month last year? <a name="month"></a><a name="month"></a>